 On the gravel road to Zărneşti Gorges, there’s the Botorog Campground – location here.
 It’s free to stay there.
 There are a few benches and you can also build small campfires.
 About 200 meters from the campground you’ll find the well-known Botorog Fountain (Fântâna lui Botorog) with exceptionally good drinking water.
 There’s a river next to the campground, with crystal clear water that stays freezing cold even in summer.
 This is a great base camp if you plan to climb in Zărneşti Gorges.

 If you travel by camper van, you can park near the Botorog Campground or in the parking spaces on the valley leading to the gorges.
 You’ll likely see quite a lot of campers in the area during summer months and early autumn.
+Do keep in mind that reception is pretty bad there on the valley.

 Building a fire outside the designated camping places is not allowed.